 Alchemist Hambourg (Michel Fau, Requiem for a Killer), the son of the Egyptian God Horus, is determined to create “The Androgyne” the perfect fusing of male and female into the perfect being.
 He’s found the right subjects, film-maker Dolorès Rivers (Arielle Dombasle), and walking train wreck of a rock star Nicolas Atlante (Nicolas Ker).

 An introduction is arraigned and Nicolas is hired to score Rivers’ new film.
 The two feel a connection but inexplicably fight it.
-This must obviously be changed, even if it means killing off all their other bedmates, including Nicolas’s wife Sybille (Asia Argento, Land Of The Dead, Mother Of Tears).
+This must obviously be changed, even if it means killing off all their other bedmates, including Nicolas’s wife Sybille (Asia Argento, Dark Glasses, Mother Of Tears).

 With its plot and emphasis on creating an androgynous perfect being and dependence on incredible visuals, Alien Crystal Palace had me in mind of Robert Fuest’s 1973 adaptation of Michael Moorcock’s The Final Program AKA The Last Days Of Man on Earth.
 The immense amount of drugs the cast does also echoes the 70s and 80s cocaine chic.
 I haven’t touched the stuff in over 30 years and I was starting to crave a line by the end of it.